 Rationality assumption: This curse talks about deliberate reasoning in order to achieve optimal ends logically, in an objective manner, without emotion, reflex, intuition, or instinct.
 For instance, Microsoft had predicted a lawsuit for hand injuries do to uncomfortable mouse.
 Instead of solving this issue, the company invested in legal insurance.
 In this example, the company did not consider human emotions and took actions rationally.

-Cognitive endowment: The textbooks tacitly assume that the people who participate in the marketplace are equally capable of solving complex economic problems posed by today's global system. ieve that this is an important problem that is often neglected in textbooks.
+Cognitive endowment: The textbooks tacitly assume that the people who participate in the marketplace are equally capable of solving complex economic problems posed by today's global system.
+I believe that this is an important problem that is often neglected in textbooks.
 Since the IQ of the adult population is not evenly distributed, the possibility of opportunistic behavior is significant.
 A classic example of this is insurance company hire smartest employees to entrap people with low IQ in nonbeneficial schemes.

 Children: Children are entirely disregarded in the world of economics.
 Those are the years when important aspect of value formation and conditioning takes place.
 Therefore, factors such as television and radio influence children’s inner thoughts.